saurabhaloneai/image-cap/README.md

 ### Overview

-It uses a pre-trained [ResNet-50](https://github.com/saurabhaloneai/History-of-Deep-Learning/blob/main/02-optimization-and-regularization/03-residuals/resnet.ipynb) network to extract features from images. these features are then passed to the decoder, which generates captions.
+It uses a pre-trained [ResNet-50](https://github.com/saurabhaloneai/History-of-Deep-Learning/blob/main/02-optimization-and-regularization/03-residuals/resnet.ipynb) to extract features from images. these features are then passed to the decoder, which generates captions.

 ![encoder](images/Encoder.png)